Kālua Pork Slider!

 It’s the most wonderful time of the year.
 Well, if you are a food fan it certainly is!
-In its nineteenth year, Epcot International Food & Wine Festival attracts connoisseurs, munchers and nibblers to the annual Walt Disney World Resort foodie pilgrimage.
-Since this is the first year in many that I will not be grazing in person (sigh), I was excited to once again join in Deb’s virtual tasting.
+Since 1995, Epcot International Food & Wine Festival attracts connoisseurs, munchers and nibblers to the annual Walt Disney World Resort foodie pilgrimage.
+Since I make it my business to attend every year, I was excited to join in Deb’s virtual tasting.
 As I’ve gushed before, one of my favorite must-have festival tidbits comes from the Aloha State.
-The Kālua pork slider with sweet and sour Dole® Pineapple chutney and spicy mayonnaise is a tropical taste sensation.
+The Kālua Pork Slider with sweet and sour Dole® Pineapple chutney and spicy mayonnaise is a tropical taste sensation.
 I think I’ll make it!

 Kālua Pork Slider with Sweet and Sour Dole® Pineapple Chutney and Spicy Mayonnaise